FG defends VAT increase, says it'll help struggling states

 “We now face down the road, taking into account the prevailing circumstances, the increase has not gone as far as 10 per cent.
 The Economic Recovery and Growth Plan, ERGP, stated very clearly that the VAT rate would be raised.
 At 7.5 per cent, Nigeria’s VAT is still one of the lowest.

-“In proposing the increase, two things had happened, the proposal include an expansion of the exemption list.
-The VAT Act has an Exemption list, the one that exempts certain basic commodities, food, medicine and education, but we have expanded that even to cover as much as possible, the things that the poor consumes.
+“In proposing the increase, two things had happened, the proposal includes an expansion of the exemption list.
+The VAT Act has an Exemption list, the one that exempts certain basic commodities, food, medicine and education, but we have expanded that even to cover as much as possible, the things that the poor consume.

 “The other thing that has changed, the existing VAT Act has no threshold for applicability, which means technically speaking, even the woman on the roadside is supposed to charge VAT.